10yard/dkafe/readme.md

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

 The default set up simply requires that you place **dkong.zip** (and optionally **dkongjr.zip**) into DKAFE's **\roms** folder.
-The frontend will automatically generate roms for a whole bunch of Donkey Kong hacks using patch files which are included with the software.
+The frontend will automatically generate a bunch of Donkey Kong roms using patch files which are included with the software.
 Refer to the "Automatically generated roms" section above.

 ### Frontend Settings